 Eugene Melnyk - Owner, Governor and Chairman

-Melnyk then launched Biovail Corporation in 1989.
-Under his leadership, Biovail became Canada’s largest publicly traded pharmaceutical company, generating more than $1 billion in annual revenue.
+In 1982, Melnyk began building his business career by creating a medical publishing company called Trimel Corporation, which he later sold to Thomson Corporation in 1989.Melnyk then launched Biovail Corporation in 1989.
+Under his leadership, Biovail (now Valeant Pharmaceuticals) became Canada’s largest publicly traded pharmaceutical company, generating more than $1 billion in annual revenue.
 He retired as the company’s chairman and founder on June 30, 2007.

-In 2001, Melnyk purchased the prestigious Mockingbird Farm in Ocala, Fla.
+In 2001, Melnyk purchased the prestigious Mockingbird Farm in Ocala, Florida.
 After renaming it Winding Oaks Farm, he committed to restoring it back to its original glory.
-The farm remains one of the top thoroughbred racing stables in North America.
 Melnyk’s horses have yielded victories in all three legs of the Canadian Triple Crown: the Queen’s Plate, the Prince of Wales Stakes and the Breeders’ Stakes.
 In the United States, Melnyk’s horses have celebrated wins in the Breeders’ Cup Sprint, the Travers Stakes, the Jim Dandy Stakes and the Dwyer Stakes.
 Internationally, his horses have twice won the Barbados Gold Cup and participated in the prestigious Dubai World Cup.
-In 2007, Melnyk became the first owner to win the Triple Tiara, the Canadian Triple Crown for fillies with Sealy Hill who was inducted into the Canadian Horse Racing Hall of Fame in August, 2013.
+In 2007, Melnyk became the first owner to win the Triple Tiara, the Canadian Triple Crown for fillies with Sealy Hill.
 He was presented with the 2004 Eclipse Award (Speightstown) and was named national owner of the year by the United States Thoroughbred Owners and Breeders Association (TOBA) in 2005.
-A winner of 10 Sovereign Awards, Melnyk was recognized as Canadian owner of the year and breeder of the year in 2009.Melnyk focuses his philanthropy on children, health care, education and sport development.
-He is a lead donor of Anna House, a unique childcare facility in Belmont, N. Y., and of Roger’s House, a pediatric palliative-care facility in Ottawa.
-Each year he personally hosts the Melnyk Skate for Kids at Canadian Tire Centre, where he donates hockey skates, helmets and Ottawa Senators jerseys to hundreds of underprivileged children.
-Melnyk is a Trustee, Board Member and Founder of Providence School in Barbados.
-He has also made significant contributions to St. Joseph’s Health Centre (Toronto), St. Michael’s College School (Toronto) and a humanitarian organization called Help Us Help the Children that benefits orphaned children in Ukraine.
-In 2008, Melnyk was awarded the prestigious Order of St. Michael, the highest honour conferred by St. Michael’s College School, his alma mater in Toronto.
-He also received special honours from Ukraine’s then-president Victor Yushchenko for his ongoing charitable work with Help Us Help The Children.
+A winner of 14 Sovereign Awards, Melnyk was recognized as Canadian owner of the year and breeder of the year in 2009.